railsmechanic/awesome-email-settings/README.md

 # Awesome email settings [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 A curated list of provider specific email settings which can be used with your web framework.

-This list is for all those who are fed up with trying out thousands of configuration possibilities to get your email provider work with your web framework.
+This list is for all those, who are fed up with trying out thousands of possible configuration options to get your email provider work with your web framework.
 Here you'll find working email settings for your email provider according to your web framework.

 ## Provider list
 - [Domainfactory (www.df.eu)](#domainfactory)